thrillophilia-logo

 login

-Things to Do in Silchar
+Activities to do in Silchar

 Silchar is popularly known as the 'Island of Peace' as it is situated on the banks of the River Barak.
 It is the second largest city in Assam, India.
 The beauty of Manipur, Bangladesh, Mizoram, and Barai Hills envelops it.
 The name is derived from two Bengali words 'Shil' and 'Char', which mean rock and riverside.
 The tea planters from Britain gave Polo a new turn in the town of Silchar and the world's first Polo Club was established here.
 The things to do in Silchar include exploring the rich buffet of natural and historical sites.
 You get to see the greenery of tea plantations all around.
 The town of Silchar is also known to have one of the oldest polo clubs in the world.
 The local food is a mix of Assamese and Bengali recipes and is thoroughly enjoyed by the visitors.